siemens/LightweightCmpRa/doc/config/README.md

 Note: Authorization of clients to request certificate enrollment can be checked via the `InventoryInterface`.

+The `UpstreamInterface` array controls the routing of upstream messages.
-For `UpstreamInterface` the matching just described is not done for each message but only for the first (request) message of a transaction.
+The procedure described in [Matching array entries](#matching-array-entries) is performed not for each message but only for the first (request) message of a transaction.
-The array entry determined this way is used to control the routing of not only the first message but also of all further upstream messages in the same transaction.
+Thus the routing determined for the first message of a transaction is used also for all further upstream messages within the same transaction.

 For the `SupportMessageHandlerInterface` object, each array entry has the implicit bodyType `"genm"`